devamp05/LineEditor-MVC/README.md

   - Group/ungroup items
 - Undo: Press **Z** to undo the last action.
 - Redo: Press **R** to redo the last undone action.

-## Technologies and Concepts
-- **JavaFX**: For the user interface and graphical interactions.
-- **Model-View-Controller (MVC)**: Clear separation of concerns:
-  - `LineModel`: Represents the data layer, storing objects like lines and groups.
-  - `DView`: Immediate-mode graphical view for rendering objects.
-  - `AppController`: Handles user interactions and interprets input using a state machine.
-- **Publish-Subscribe**: Communication between models and views.
-- **Point Transforms**: For rotating and scaling objects.
-- **State Machine**: For interaction handling in the controller.
-- **Gate Keeper Pattern**: Communication between model and controller happens only with models public API.

 ## Project Structure
 - `EditorApp`: The main application class that initializes the project.